peaceisbetter/resilneuro/README.md

 'heuristic.py' is a general file and is not specific to your dataset yet.
 This is the file that heudiconv will use to organize your dataset into a bids compliant data set.
 If this step is done wrong, fmriprep will not run properly, and will give an error indicating that the directory is not bids compliant.

 Download the .heudiconv folder to your local machine and open both heuristic.py and dicominfo.tsv in your preferred IDE.
-You may need to load dicom.tsv into a software like R or excel for it to be visually appealing. [loaddicominfo.R]()
+You may need to load dicom.tsv into a software like R or excel for it to be visually appealing.
+You can use [loaddicominfo.R](https://github.com/peaceisbetter/resilneuro/blob/main/heudiconv/loaddicominfo.R) for this.